 Choosing a research program is overwhelming—dozens of options with different costs, structures, and outcomes.
 This guide ranks the top programs based on what actually matters.
+If you're not sure where to begin, start with our guide on how to start a research project in high school.

 We evaluate programs on: